Khalil-Zakout/Games-Sales-Analysis/README.md

 # Games-Sales-Analysis
 ## Overview
 This project analyzes video game sales data from 2013 until 2018 to uncover trends and insights.
-It demonstrates the use of various data analysis and visualization techniques using [ Python, Excel, and Power BI ] .
+It demonstrates the use of various data analysis and visualization techniques using [ **Python**, **Excel**, and **Power BI** ] .
 The analysis focuses on different aspects of game sales, including genre popularity over the years and total sales figures.

 ## Significance